Condzi/after_2100/tasks.md

 // We don't need ability to load/free stuff, only the actual resources
 // are needed for creation of the entities.
 // Maybe put it to the .prepare_from_file(..)?
-// And set it to nullptr if the resource_manager frees stuff?
 Context.prepared_resources = &resource_manager.prepared_resources;
 ```
 # Updating textures after change